Standing on the Edge (Cheap Trick album): Background information

 Bun E. Carlos insisted on being credited with "acoustic drums" because of Platt's addition of electronic drums to much of the album during post-production.

 Song doctor Mark Radice was brought in to help the band with the songwriting process.
 He played keyboards and co-wrote 8 of the album's 10 tracks.

 Guitarist Rick Nielsen's name is misspelled on the back cover of the original American compact disc pressing as "Rick Nelson", although the Japanese version has his name spelled correctly.

-Physical copies of the album were out of print for several years (except in Japan), making the original pressing of the CD something of a collectors' item.
+Physical copies of the album were out of print for several years (except in Japan), making the original pressing of the CD something of a collector's item.

 Reception

 Upon release, Billboard stated: "Cheap Trick's checkered recent career could get a boost from this spirited set; lusty, layered production spotlights the band's sense of guitar-driven rock classicism."
 Cash Box wrote: "The pranksters of pop are back in full splendor.
 This record really could be the one that pulls this band out of its recent doldrums.
 All the elements that contributed to the group's worldwide success are here."
 David Fricke of Rolling Stone commented: "Cheap Trick roars back to life with its best collection of bubblegum bazooka rock in years.
 Standing on the Edge recombines the devious Beatlesque gestures and Who-ish arena-rock jolt of the band's brief platinum period with melodic authority and playful wit."